 Minister for Local Government, the Hon Natalie Hutchins MP, how the Geelong

-community will be democratically represented by a future council.
+community would be democratically represented by a future council.

-The jury can make two types of recommendations:
+The jury could make two types of recommendations:

-- A practical recommendation that reflects a council structure compliant with the Victorian local government legislative framework
+Practical recommendations that reflect a council structure compliant with the Victorian local government legislative framework

-- An aspirational recommendation about how local democracy can be improved in Greater Geelong that might not be compliant with the Victorian local government legislative framework.
+Aspirational recommendations about how local democracy could be improved in Greater Geelong that might not be compliant with the Victorian local government legislative framework.

-The practical recommendation reflects an electoral structure for the City of Greater Geelong, which has a clear scope:
+The practical recommendations reflect an electoral structure for the City of Greater Geelong, which has a clear scope:

-The Geelong citizens' jury process has been designed and is overseen by the newDemocracy Foundation, a non-partisan and independent organisation.
+The Geelong citizens' jury process was designed and was overseen by the newDemocracy Foundation, a non-partisan and independent organisation.